panpanini/mutation-testing/PITCHME.md

     - new code does what it says on the tin |

 Note:
+do we know test are qualtiy?

+Code coverage - shows how much is being run

+insurance for changes

+new features working as intended

 So how do we know that our tests are providing quality?

 Well, we can use code coverage right? by using coverage, we can show how much of our code is being run by the tests, and so we then know how safe we are when changing the code.